lavary/crunz/README.md

 ```bash
 composer require lavary/crunz
 ```
-If the installation is successful, a command-line utility named **crunz** is symlinked to `vendor/bin` directory of your project.
+If the installation is successful, a command-line utility named **crunz** is symlinked to the `vendor/bin` directory of your project.

 ## How It Works?

-The idea is very simple: instead of a installing cron jobs in a crontab file, we define them in one or several PHP files, by using the Crunz interface.
+The idea is very simple: instead of installing cron jobs in a crontab file, we define them in one or several PHP files, by using the Crunz interface.

 Here's a basic example: